 For the adventurous folks that eat, sleep and live in the outdoors, there's no better gift than a new gadget or gizmo designed to make life outside a little more fun and functional.
 But what to buy?
 Here's a number of fun products that will appeal to a variety of outdoor enthusiasts.
 Make their 2014 more exhilerating than ever.

 Just as the hydration pack made drinking water more convenient than ever before, Camelbak's line of hydration clothing takes convenience to the next level.
 Designed as sport-specific, functional clothing for snow sports and biking, these tops integrate 72 ounces of hydration inside, so there's no need for an extra water bottle or pack.
 The ShredBak is a vest designed for use in skiing, snowboarding and other winter sports, and the RaceBak and VeloBak are designed for cycling/biking.
 Hydration is universal, though, and there's no reason that these wouldn't work for other sports like hiking.
 Get more information at Camelbak's Wearable Hydration page or check them out at Amazon.

 This simple, inexpensive GPS is designed for one purpose: to get you back to where you started.
 The perfect gift for the hapless hiker that has a tendency to get all turned around once the pavement gives way to the trees, the Backtrack will get him back to the car without any overly technical operation.
-Best of all, you can find it for around 50 bucks at Amazon--or purchase a nice gift set with binoculars.
+Best of all, you can find it for less than 50 bucks at Amazon.
 The Backtrack's utility isn't limited to the outdoors, and it can help anyone who tends to get lost--in a large parking lot while Christmas shopping, for instance.